SyneRBI/SIRF/UserGuide.md

 -|
 AcquisitionData | AcquisitionData | none

+Pads each readout with zeros to compensate for partial echo acquisitions.

 #### AcquisitionAccumulateTriggerGadget

 input | output | parameters | default values |
 -|
 AcquisitionData | internal1 | trigger_dimension | "repetition"
 | | sorting_dimension | "slice"

+Collects lines of k-space until a certain trigger condition is encountered, i.e., when there is enough data to reconstruct an image.

 #### BucketToBufferGadget